jenniewillson/speedy-fingers/TESTING.md

 ### Javascript Validation

-I used JSFiddle for this and include screenshots.
-Any issues would show as red dots in the left margin but there are none shown.
+I used JSFiddle for this as I had a mixture of jquery 3.2.1 and vanilla javascript, so other validators did not work.
+When I had errors, they showed as red dots in the left margin.
+These were fixed and none remain, as shown in screenshots:

 ![image](https://github.com/jenniewillson/speedy-fingers/assets/127458925/0f6edd99-b0c8-4b5a-ae94-a4ec81ab37b4)
 ![image](https://github.com/jenniewillson/speedy-fingers/assets/127458925/0ebb7ee6-5ef8-41d2-a09f-c6f7d1a75d59)